How Can I Help My Child Succeed in High School?

 Help!
 My daughter is struggling in high school!

-My 9th grade daughter began attending her local high school and immediately became very discouraged.
-Alina was having difficulty fitting in, but more importantly, she was not doing well in her classes.
+My 9th-grade daughter began attending her local high school and immediately became very discouraged.
+Alina was having difficulty fitting in, but more importantly, she was not doing well in some of her classes.
 She struggled in math and would not raise her hand or ask for help for fear of being ridiculed.
 Once she thought she couldn’t do the work, things got worse, very quickly.
 Although this school was one of the best in the state, they couldn’t help her succeed.
 In fact, they told us she probably would not graduate.

 Looking for a solution

 I knew she was smart; she just needed more time to complete her work.
 She couldn’t keep up with the pace at her local high school.
 We searched for an alternative and found Whitmore School, an online school that was perfect because it allows students to work at their own pace.
-No semesters, no books to buy, no tests, and a mastery based learning system made all the difference.
+No semesters, no books to buy, no tests, and a mastery-based learning system made all the difference.

-Empowered to take responsibility of her education
+Empowered to take responsibility for her education

-When we enrolled my daughter at Whitmore, she had difficulty in managing her time the first couple of weeks.
-She would sleep in late, play music, or watch TV and she was not progressing very fast in any subject.
+When we enrolled my daughter at Whitmore, she had difficulty managing her time in the first couple of weeks.
+She would sleep late, play music or watch TV, and she was not progressing very fast in any subject.
 Then something amazing happened.
 Alina made up her mind that she wanted to make this work (without mom or dad trying to motivate her).
 She came up with a schedule that made sense to her.
 She decided to do school work in the morning for an hour and a half or two hours, take a break, then do another session in the afternoon.
 She found she had time for a part-time job, as well as time for socializing with her friends.